coatyio/coaty-js/README.md

 ## Learn how to use

-If you are new to Coaty and would like to learn more, we recommend reviewing the [framework documentation](https://coatyio.github.io/coaty-js/) of the [coaty-js](https://github.com/coatyio/coaty-js) project.
+If you are new to Coaty or would like to learn more, we recommend reviewing the [framework documentation](https://coatyio.github.io/coaty-js/) of the [coaty-js](https://github.com/coatyio/coaty-js) project.
 This documentation
 includes: